Knoxville Traumatic Brain Injury Lawyer

 As responsible members of our communities in Tennessee, we believe that the negligent act of another individual falls on that person to be held accountable for their actions.

 With our primary office located in Knox County, TN, we offer our support in helping auto collision victims and those suffering from traumatic brain injuries as a result.
-We are licensed to practice law across the entire state of Tennessee and have won over $250 Million in successful verdicts and settlements for our clients.
+We are licensed to practice law across the entire state of Tennessee and have won hundreds of millions of dollars in successful verdicts and settlements for our clients.
 We will provide you with the knowledge and experience necessary to handle your auto injury litigation.

-For additional information about our services, please contact Greg Coleman Law at (865) 247-0080 and a member of our intake team will collect details for your case and refer you to one of our experienced attorneys.
+For additional information about our services, please contact a Knoxville injury lawyer from Greg Coleman Law at (865) 247-0080 and a member of our intake team will collect details for your case and refer you to one of our experienced attorneys.

 Alternatively, simply fill out the Free Case Review form on this page Its 100% FREE.